itzkavishka/awesome-piracy/Readme.md

 ## Emoji
-:star2: means that's a recommendation from the original author / from other people or from myself.
+:star2: means that's a recommendation from the original author / other people / myself.

 ## Background Information